Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Preliminaries

-\paragraph{Degenerate QECC} Degeneracy of errors is the phenomenon whereby distinct error operators from the correctable set $\mathcal{E}$ of errors act on a quantum code to send it to the same erroneous state \cite{smith2007degenerate}.
-By way of example, consider the $3$ qubit code:
+Degeneracy of errors is the phenomenon whereby distinct error operators from the correctable set $\mathcal{E}$ of errors act on a quantum code to send it to the same erroneous state \cite{smith2007degenerate}.
+By way of example, consider the three-qubit code:

 The code space spanned by $\ket{0_L}$ and $\ket{1_L}$ is driven to the same erroneous subspace by the operators $Z_1$ and $Z_3$.